 Instructions

-- Set pot to saute and add olive oil and diced bacon.
-Cook until bacon is as “done’ as you’d like it.
-Then turn pot off.
+- Set pot to saute and add butter or olive oil and diced bacon and/or kielbasa slices.
+Cook until bacon is as "done' as you'd like it.
+Add shredded or cubed cabbage now.

-- Pour your remaining 1/2 c of broth on cabbage pieces.
-Sprinkle your soy sauce and spices on top of your cabbage.
-DO NOT STIR contents.
+- Sprinkle your soy sauce and spices on top of your cabbage.
+Close your pressure cooker lid, and close steam valve.

 - Close your pressure cooker lid, and close steam valve.